Area Guide: What is Norfolk like?

 The A11 is the main road down to Newmarket, where it links with the M11 towards London.

-Norwich Airport provides regular flights to Amsterdam, Aberdeen, Edinburgh and Manchester.
+Norwich Airport provides regular flights to international destinations via Schiphol.

-Rail services reach London Liverpool Street in just under two hours.
+Rail services from Norwich reach London Liverpool Street in just under two hours.

 Schools in Norfolk

 Norwich has one of the oldest schools in the world: the renowned Norwich School, located in the Cathedral Close and dating from 1096.
-The area’s other superb independent schools include Greshams School, Holt; Beeston Hall Preparatory School near Sheringham; Taverham Hall, Norwich; Norwich High School for Girls; and Wymondham College.
+The area’s other superb independent schools include Greshams School in Holt, Beeston Hall Preparatory School near Sheringham, Taverham Hall, Norwich High School for Girls, Langley School in Loddon, and Wymondham College.

-The highly regarded state schools include Broadland High School, Hoveton; and Reepham High School and Notre Dame High School in Norwich.
+The highly regarded state schools include Broadland High School in Hoveton, Reepham High School, and Notre Dame High School in Norwich.